 The best thing to happen since sliced bread even if it was just to escape Korea.
 So I got to Perth saw my sister and partied for about 2 days and then realized my month’s wage in Korea wasn’t a whole lot in Australia.
-In order to feed myself work was needed.
+In order to feed me work was needed.
 As my sister’s friends all worked in construction there was plenty of offers to help me out.
 I don’t think they realized how dangerous I would be on a construction site and/or how shit I would be. genuinely had no idea wtf I was doing for the most part and eventually the offers disappeared but I’ll always thank them for giving me a go.
-With three weeks experience under my belt, I went into recruitment agencies.
+With three weeks of experience under my belt, I went into recruitment agencies.
 Construction is big business in Ozz and they always need a professional sweeper/ lifter of objects.

 Somehow I stumbled from sweeping into installing air conditioning units.
 This I’m even confused about and I know my Ozzy boss along with his Irish employees hated me showing up for work every day, but hey if your gonna pay me $$ I’ll be the best shit employee ever and that’s what I did for about 2 more months.
 With each new job, I got a little more money and also a little greedier.
 Ozz had that effect on me, especially since I wasn’t used to having $$ at my disposal and dispose I did.
 But I always ensured I put enough away so that I could afford to travel more in the future.

 This is when I started to put in a plan of putting away at least half of my income each week, I was always careful with money but when your income is pretty good, the savings add up fast.
 Once I earned money I was extra tight something I’m not entirely proud off because let’s face it nobody likes a stingy fecker, I wasn’t the worst but I could have been better.
-This did also allow me to afford extra travel in future though.
+This did also allow me to afford extra travel in the future though.

 On to farm work then and the pattern continued.
 I was enjoying myself but putting away at least half my wages, maybe not every week but more often than not.
-These savings allowed me to travel the east coast of Australia down to Sydney.
+These savings allowed me to travel to the east coast of Australia down to Sydney.